 More manufacturers and dealers would be assigned “king pin” legal status and subjected to harsher penalties.

-In 2010, the Combat Methamphetamine Enhancement Act was enacted and places restrictions on distributors and retailers who sell products used in the illegal manufacture of methamphetamine.
+The Combat Methamphetamine Enhancement Act places restrictions on distributors and retailers who sell products used in the illegal manufacture of methamphetamine.
 Distributors may only sell such products to those who are registered with the DEA.
-Retailers must comply with regulations that limit the amount of product that can be sold to an individual.11
+Retailers must comply with regulations that limit the amount of product that can be sold to an individual.16

-Many states have child abuse or endangerment laws that specify stiffer penalties for meth related crimes in the presence of a child.
-In 20 states, the manufacture or possession of methamphetamine in the presence of a child is a felony.
-Nine states have enacted enhanced penalties for any conviction for the manufacture of methamphetamine when a child was on the premises where the crime occurred.63 Children in homes with meth labs are exposed to toxic chemicals and commonly experience physical, sexual or emotional abuse or neglect by parents experiencing a high or coming down from one or by others coming into the home as a result of meth use or sales.16 Living in or around a meth lab constitutes a hazardous lifestyle for a child and subjects them to explosions, fires, booby traps, loaded guns and other weapons, and dangerous animals.
+Children in homes with meth labs are exposed to toxic chemicals and commonly experience physical, sexual or emotional abuse or neglect by parents experiencing a high or coming down from one or by others coming into the home as a result of meth use or sales.23 Living in or around a meth lab constitutes a hazardous lifestyle for a child and subjects them to explosions, fires, booby traps, loaded guns and other weapons, and dangerous animals.
 Living quarters are frequently substandard and include unclean conditions; exposed wiring; lack of heating, cooling, refrigeration, clean water and sanitary facilities; poor ventilation, and play areas infested with rodents and insects.
 Parents who abuse meth are unable or unwilling to provide an appropriate child rearing environment.
 This may cause stress and trauma to the child.
 Consequences can include emotional problems, delinquency and isolation.
-Without intervention, these children may themselves become drug abusers.57 Children are present in approximately 10% of all meth-related seizures and accidents.
+Without intervention, these children may themselves become drug abusers.81 Children are present in approximately 10% of all meth-related seizures and accidents.

-A second generation meth detection device, a hand held, battery operated scanner, is able to detect meth on skin, clothes, plastic, wood, metal and masonry.
+A meth detection device, a hand-held battery-operated scanner, is able to detect meth on skin, clothes, plastic, wood, metal and masonry.
 The original device was introduced in 2004-2005 and had a high number of false positives.
-The newer version has eliminated this problem.15 Despite the wide variety of ingredients used to cook meth, the resulting meth molecule emits a unique spectral signal.
+The newer version has eliminated this problem.22 Despite the wide variety of ingredients used to cook meth, the resulting meth molecule emits a unique spectral signal.
 Legal questions remain: Does this constitute plain sight or does this scanning need a warrant?
 Is the presence of meth evidence of criminal activity?
 Trace amounts of drugs show up on everyday items, such as paper money.
 An investigation into the reason meth is detected is necessary to determine criminal conduct.
-Current users of the device include home inspectors, housing authorities, hotels, drug treatment centers, prisons, parole officers and the Bureau of Indian Affairs.15 Law enforcement agents can use the scanner without opening baggies or waxed paper thus reducing their exposure to meth.
+Current users of the device include home inspectors, housing authorities, hotels, drug treatment centers, prisons, parole officers and the Bureau of Indian Affairs.22 Law enforcement agents can use the scanner without opening baggies or waxed paper thus reducing their exposure to meth.
 Since small amounts of meth are absorbed through the pores, this represents a health benefit over time.